SonyCSLParis/pesto/README.md

 - The step size of the pitch predictions can be specified (in milliseconds) with option `-s`.
 Note that this number is then converted to an integer hop length for the CQT so there might be a slight difference between the step size you specify and the actual one.
 - You can use `-F` option to return directly pitch predictions in semitones instead of frequency.
-- If you have access to a GPU, inference speed can be further improved with option `--gpu <gpu_id>`. `--gpu -1` (the default) corresponds to CPU.
+- If you can access a GPU, inference speed can be further improved with option `--gpu <gpu_id>`. `--gpu -1` (the default) corresponds to CPU.

 ### Python API

 Alternatively, the functions defined in `pesto/predict.py` can directly be called within another Python code.
-In particular, function `predict_from_files` is the one that is directly called by the CLI.
+In particular, the function `predict_from_files` is the one that the CLI directly calls.

 #### Basic usage